All Terrain Vehicle (ATV) Safety

 Safely Transport Firearms

-Just like transporting firearms in any other vehicle, firearms should be unloaded,in a protective case and with the muzzle pointed in a safe direction.
+Just like transporting firearms in any other vehicle, firearms should be unloaded, with the action open, in a protective case and with the muzzle pointed in a safe direction.
 Do not hunt from an ATV.
 It is an unethical and in most cases an illegal practice.
 Hunters should only use the ATV to reach and return from the hunting site.

 Check Local Regulations